scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION was created from the start with the intention of providing the following properties for inter-domain communication.

 - *Availability*.
 SCION aims to provide highly available communication.
 Its focus is not only on handling failures (both on the last hop or anywhere along the path), but also on allowing communication in the presence of adversaries.
-Availability is fundamental as applications move to cloud data centers and enterprises increasingly rely on the Internet for mission-critical communication.
+Availability is fundamental as applications move to cloud data centers, and enterprises increasingly rely on the Internet for mission-critical communication.
 For example, as highlighted in {{I-D.rtgwg-net2cloud-problem-statement}}, achieving reliable inter-domain Internet connectivity remains an open challenge for cloud providers.

 - *Security*.
 SCION comes with an arsenal of mechanisms, designed by security researchers with the goal of making most network-based and routing attacks either impossible or easy to mitigate.
 The relevance of Internet's routing security issues is testified by the fact that these issues now  have the attention of policymakers, while previously they were only well known in industry and academia.
 One example is the 2022 FCC inquiry on routing security {{FCC2022}}.